rodneyshupe/Cookbook/Appendix/E_MeatCuringSalts.rst

    off any liquids that accumulate.
 -  Turn the food curing in your refrigerator once a day.
 -  Divide dry rubs into batches and reapply the rub every three days or so.
-This is called “overhauling.”
+This is called "overhauling."

 Brining
 -------